Ades551/MyHome/README.md

 # MyHome
-Basically smart-home application.
-Server side application is written in python (socket-srever), running on Raspberry Pi which than communicates with Arduino devices via RF-module, that are controlling relays.
-Client side application is written in Java, compatible with Android devices running Andorid 9 and higher.
+MyHome is a smart-home application, that aims to make routine plant-watering easy.
+Server side application is written in python (socket-srever), running on Raspberry Pi which then communicates with Arduino devices via RF-module, that are controlling relays.
+Client side application is written in Java, compatible with Android devices running Android 9 and higher.
 But good scheme is more than a thousand words.

 ## Communication scheme
 ![Communication scheme](./img/comm_scheme.png)